Have you ever been somewhere, absolutely loved it, even considered maybe moving there one day, then returned a few years later and thought: meh.

 I was surprised to see that Fisherman’s Wharf had almost doubled in size from the last time I visited in 2010.
-It was also more commercialised.
+It was also more commercialized.
 It was disappointing.

-My favourite morning in Victoria was spent walking through Oak Bay Village to the coast at Oak Bay.
+My favorite morning in Victoria was spent walking through Oak Bay Village to the coast at Oak Bay.
 I continued around the coastline south, past small offshore islands and the Oak Bay Marina.
 Wild deer grazed on flower beds beside the road side.
-A common sight in the neighbourhoods around the city.
+A common sight in the neighborhoods around the city.

-Despite the commercialisation of Victoria’s English heritage, the coastline has been remarkably untouched.
+Despite the commercialization of Victoria’s English heritage, the coastline has been remarkably untouched.
 It is still wild and ruggedly beautiful.
 Something that you can’t find so close to the city in Vancouver.